kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 kubectl get no <my_node_name> -o yaml | yq .metadata.labels
 ```

-An abridged output of an EKS node is shown below.
+An abridged output of the labels written to an EKS node is shown below.

 ```yaml
 <snip>